Home

 [Top]

 Research on animals in laboratory conditions suggests that taraxacum root mighty possess anti-inflammatory properties.
-However, there is a lack of proper conducted scientific study in this area.

 Cautions and side effects